varocketry/guitar-mastery-hub/public/lessons/lesson_022_a_shape_and_minor_barre_chords.md

 ### What This Means for Your Playing

 **With complete barre chord knowledge**:
-- âœ“ Play in any key without capo
+- ✜ Play in any key without capo
-- âœ“ Access to thousands more songs
+- ✜ Access to thousands more songs
-- âœ“ Professional-level chord vocabulary
+- ✜ Professional-level chord vocabulary
-- âœ“ Complete fretboard freedom
+- ✜ Complete fretboard freedom
-- âœ“ Can play with other musicians in any key
+- ✜ Can play with other musicians in any key
-- âœ“ Truly intermediate guitarist now!
+- ✜ Truly intermediate guitarist now!

 ---